ciren/cilib/docs/src/main/tut/docs/design/lenses.md

 that can actually provide this result.
 Within the context of the GA, Individuals are entities that _do not_ maintain a memory; whereas within the PSO, Particles do maintain a memory of their previous best position (where ``Position[A]`` is a candidate solution of the problem space).
-The base module within the libary already provides several optics for the user that operate on `Position[A]` instances, allowing for the extraciton of the candidate solution, the fitness and the constraint violations.
-Other optics for other stuctures are also available.
+The base module within the library already provides several optics for the user that operate on `Position[A]` instances, allowing for the extraction of the candidate solution, the fitness and the constraint violations.
+Other optics for other structures are also available.

-The usage of these classy lenses will become even clearer when we look into what the generalization of Individual and Paricle, the *Entity*.
+The usage of these classy lenses will become even clearer when we look into what the generalization of Individual and Particle, the *Entity*.